xsf/xmpp.org/content/pages/uses/internet-of-things.md

 #### Standard XMPP binding

 This binding mechanism allows things to connect to the network using a normal bi-directional socket connection to the server.
 XML fragments are later sent both ways over this socket connection as part of the communication.
-This method is clearly outlined in the XMPP RFCs.
+This method is clearly outlined in the XMPP RFCs [RFC 6120](https://tools.ietf.org/html/rfc6120), [RFC 6121](https://tools.ietf.org/html/rfc6121) and [RFC 6122](https://tools.ietf.org/html/rfc6122).

 #### BOSH - Bidirectional streams over Synchronous HTTP